AriFordsham/GHCWiki/records/declared-overloaded-record-fields/implementors-view.md

 ```

-For monomorphic (non-changing) fields, `GetResult returns``t` and `SetResult` returns `r`, so this amounts to the simpler definitions for Has/get/set given earlier.
+For monomorphic (non-changing) fields, `GetResult` returns `t` and `SetResult` returns `r`, so this amounts to the simpler definitions for `Has/get/set` given earlier.

 These are type families, not associated types, because in many cases, the result from `get` depends only on `fld`, and the result from `set` depends only on the record type `r`.
 In a few cases, the type function must be sensitive to the combination of field type and record type.

-The extra `Has` constraint on set's result is to 'improve' `t` by gathering constraints from the type of `set`'s resulting record type.
+The extra `Has` constraint on `set`'s result is to 'improve' `t` by gathering constraints from the type of `set`'s resulting record type.

-Note that the field value's type `t` is the type to-be in the result, _not_ the type as-was in the record being updated.
+Note that the field value's type `t` is the type to-be in the result, not the type as-was in the record being updated.
 So the result from set has that type \`inserted'.